Contact us

 Heroin addiction is a severe form of substance dependence characterized by the compulsive use of the opioid drug heroin.
 Heroin, derived from morphine, quickly enters the brain where it binds to opioid receptors, leading to intense feelings of pleasure and euphoria.

-Heroin addiction can develop rapidly, often after only a few uses due to its potent effect on the brain’s reward system.
-According to a 2003 study by Gjeruldsen et al., published in the Nordic Journal of Psychiatry confirmed, the risk factors of heroin addiction are similar to those associated with other substance use disorders.
+Heroin addiction develops rapidly, often after only a few uses due to its potent effect on the brain’s reward system.
 Risk factors include genetic predisposition, environmental influences, peer pressure, and prior use of other opioids.
 Psychological factors such as trauma, stress, and co-occurring mental health disorders like depression also contribute.

 Treatment for heroin addiction often involves a combination of medication-assisted treatment (MAT) using methadone, buprenorphine, or naltrexone to reduce cravings and withdrawal symptoms, and behavioral therapies such as cognitive-behavioral therapy (CBT) and motivational interviewing.
 Support groups and comprehensive rehabilitation programs are also crucial for recovery.